-Adam Sloustcher is an associate in the firm’s San Diego office.
-He represents local, regional and national employers in a broad range of employment disputes, including employment discrimination, harassment, retaliation, and wrongful termination matters.
-Adam also represents employers in both individual and class-action lawsuits involving alleged violations of wage & hour laws, as well as claims brought under California’s Private Attorneys General Act (PAGA).
-He has experience litigating matters in state and federal courts, state administrative tribunals, and in arbitration.
+Adam Sloustcher represents local, regional and national employers in a broad range of employment disputes, including discrimination, harassment, retaliation, and wrongful termination matters.
+Further, Adam represents employers in both individual and class-action lawsuits involving alleged violations of wage & hour laws, as well as claims brought under California’s Private Attorneys General Act (PAGA).

-Adam also assists employers with investigations of alleged harassment, discrimination and other misconduct in the workplace and provides day-to-day preventative advice regarding hiring, discipline and termination practices, leaves of absences, the interactive process and reasonable accommodations, and preparation of employment handbook and personnel policies.
-His clients include businesses and organizations of all sizes and in many industries, including restaurants, sports, manufacturing, marketing and financial companies, car dealerships, and hospitals.
+Adam also provides day-to-day preventative counseling regarding hiring, discipline and termination practices, leaves of absences, the interactive process and reasonable accommodations, and preparation of employment handbook and personnel policies.
+He also assists employers with investigations of alleged harassment, discrimination and other misconduct in the workplace.

-Adam regularly conducts management training and lectures on employment issues.
+In addition to practicing law, Adam conducts management training and lectures on employment issues.
 He teaches classes about FMLA/CFRA and wage & hour issues for in-house counsel, human resources professionals, and other management personnel and is a guest lecturer for an employment law course at San Diego State University.
 Adam was recognized as a San Diego Super Lawyers -- Rising Star for 2020 for his work in labor and employment law.
-Adam is also active with the California Restaurant Association and Sports Lawyers Association, California Minority Counsel Program, and Pan Asian Lawyers of San Diego.
+Adam is also active with the California Restaurant Association, Sports Lawyers Association, California Minority Counsel Program, and Pan Asian Lawyers of San Diego.

 Honors & Leadership

 Honors & Awards

 - Board of Directors - Pan Asian Lawyers of San Diego

 - San Diego Super Lawyers -- Rising Star, 2020

 - Member of Pan Asian Lawyers of San Diego

 - Member of California Restaurant Association, San Diego Chapter